damies13/BrassRazoo/Doc/Action_Engine.md

 The Action Engine is utilised for verifying and validating records and executing tasks that calculate the nominal value across various currencies.

+Commissions on Rule, Rule Validation and Task records shall be calculated using Method B

 ## Robot Framework

 The Action Engine employs [Robot Framework](https://robotframework.org/) to process rules and tasks.
 However, is limited to specific libraries, each rule or task must be a self-contained Robot Framework test or task, containing all necessary keywords not available from standard libraries.